 The light from the burning volcano in Saudi Arabia lightened the night so much that it looked like a sunny bright day in Madinah.
-The people of Madina were completely at a loss as to what they should do.
+The people of Madina were entirely at a loss as to what they should do.

 People prayed in Masjid al Nabawi

 People were so frightened that they got together in Masjid al Nabawi and prayed to the Almighty to save them.
-Soon their prayers were answered and the lava changed its direction away from Madina
+Soon their prayers were answered, and the lava changed its direction away from Madina

-The area which was covered by lava from north to south is about 310 km and has a width of about 75 km.
+The area, which was covered by lava from north to south, is about 310 km and has a width of about 75 km.